rasmu31/youtube-comments-channel/README.md

 So, if you spotted the author @LaVeriteQuiDerangeLVQD20 (UC7tNCz_45PF1xJU79i4WaKw) in a comment, you can find him in the chat by searching for UC7tNCz_45PF1xJU79i4WaKw

+In livechat, you can get the author channel id, but not his @something<br />
+To get @something, you should make a request for every chat message, so it will be too slow.

 **Requirements :**

 I use these libraries at the moment :<br />